 - If no one is arrested, would they give you time to pack some things, and would they be willing to take you to a safe place?
 Would you be able to take your children?

 - If your abuser were arrested, what would happen next?

 - Would the court automatically issue a mandatory restraining order against him for you?

 - How much time would he spend in jail?

 - If charged, would he be forced to enroll in a domestic violence treatment program for offenders?

 You may not think you need to look into this because you don’t plan to ever call the police.
-However, a neighbor may call them one night if they hear arguing, so the police may suddenly end up on your doorstep.
-Your children, or even your <abuser>, might call them.
+However, a neighbor may call them if they hear arguing, and the police may suddenly end up on your doorstep.
+Your children, or even your abuser, might call them.

 It is hard to believe a victim of domestic violence may by the one arrested if police are called.
 Sadly, this happens far too often.
 The better prepared you are, the less likely this will happen to you.

 In my next blog, I will describe some scenarios that might occur if someone does call the police and they arrive at your house when your abuser turns physically violent.

 but the simple keep going and pay the penalty.